 Narrowband UVB phototherapy is often used in children with psoriasis, especially in those over 10 years of age.
 Thin chronic plaque psoriasis and guttate psoriasis respond best.
 A hospital-based course of treatment usually requires attendance 3 times weekly for 6 to 12 weeks.
 Broadband UVB and PUVA are available in some centres.

 Methotrexate tablets prescribed once weekly are useful in children that have not improved satisfactorily with topical preparations or phototherapy.
 The data on the use of methotrexate is less extensive in children compared to adults.
 However, several case reports have shown significant clinical improvement in children as young as 2 years old, with excellent tolerance.
 Regular blood tests are required to monitor safety.

 Biologic agents (e.g. subcutaneous etanercept and intravenous infliximab injections) should only be used in children with severe psoriasis that does not respond to other therapies.
 Biologics are considered to be safe in children although serious adverse effects (especially infection) have been reported.
 Use of a biological agent will be made in consultation with a dermatologist on a case by case basis.

 Psoriasis in children may completely clear up within months of presentation, especially if guttate plaques occur in response to an infection.
 However, some children progress to have long-term psoriasis, often life-long.
-Early-onset large plaque psoriasis tends to be particularly persistent and challenging to treat.
+Early-onset large chronic plaque psoriasis tends to be particularly persistent and challenging to treat.
 Complications such as psoriatic arthritis and non-alcoholic fatty liver disease may occur.

 Children with severe psoriasis should be advised to maintain a healthy weight, take regular exercise, and to avoid smoking.